How to integrate data into Databricks with Windsor.ai

 • Task name (you can provide any based on the data integration purpose).

-• Access token, server hostname, HTTP path, catalog and schema you got from Databricks developer console.
+• Server hostname, HTTP path, catalog, table, and schema you got from your Databricks developer console.

 Click “Test Connection.”

 If the connection is set properly, you’ll see a success message at the bottom; otherwise, an error message will appear.
-When successful, click “Save in the lower right corner of the form.
+When successful, click “Save.
 The data stream to the Databricks table has started.

 3. You can now see the task running in the selected data destination section.
 The green ‘upload’ button with the status ‘ok’ indicates that the task is active and running successfully.